 Aliexpress is an online marketplace based in China and owned by an e-commerce mogul called Alibaba Group Holding Limited, or Alibaba for short.

 For those of you who don`t know, Alibaba is an enormous multinational technology company that specializes in e-commerce, retail, and technology and is based in China.
 Originally, the main purpose of Alibaba was to help Chinese companies enter international markets and seek customers overseas by selling wholesale.
 With time, Alibaba grew into a developed digital ecosystem.
+You might want to check this page where I compared Temu and Alibaba.

 Aliexpress was launched in 2010 as an attempt to sell not only to businesses but also to consumers worldwide.
 However, today Aliexpress offers all sorts of transactions, such as B2C, wholesale B2B deals, and even C2C sales.